logiclogue/jordanlord.co.uk/src/blog/oop-in-c.md

 It's a fantastic exercise implementing object-orientation in C. It better helps you understand polymorphism with regards to memory management.
 It better helps you understand destructors.
+It better helps you understand constructors.
 It also better helps you understand where the `this` object comes from.
+With C being low level, it shows how object-oriented code works at the low level.

 There are many drawbacks to this style though.
 For one, it takes a lot of boiler plate, just to create a simple class.
 In addition, C++ has all of these